Autism Aspirations – Landing That Dream Job

 Organizations and businesses operate to fulfill their goals.
 They don’t have the time or resources to support our kids.
 With Meow Foundation, I guaranteed aide support for Julia as well as transportation so that she would be a reliable volunteer.

 While this may seem like a lot of preparation, four years of working towards this goal paid off.
-Julia got her volunteer position with the Meow Foundation last week.
+Julia got her volunteer position with the Meow Foundation in September 2017.
 It was a dream come true for her, but none of it was luck.
 Her dedication to the organization over the past four years showed her loyalty and commitment.
 Even though the job is new for Julia, there is a lot of familiarity already created through our on-going involvement.
 Julia will be able to acquire new skills that eventually may lead to a paying job working with cats.

 Successful employment is a long term process.
 It’s much more than writing a resume and doing a job interview.
 Preparation really is the key to a solid chance at employment.